sylaspg/grasp-continuum/README.md

 where $\alpha_d$, $\alpha_q$ and $\alpha_o$ represent the static dipole, quadrupole and octupole polarizabilities, respectively;
 $\langle r_0^3\rangle$, $\langle r_0^5\rangle$ and $\langle r_0^7\rangle$ are the cut-off parameters.

-For atoms, one possible source for static dipole polarizabilities is [4] (except for the Livermorium atom, atomic number 116).
+For atoms, a great source for static dipole polarizabilities is [4] (except for the Livermorium atom, atomic number 116).
-There is no single aggregate source for static quadrupole and octupole polarizabilities.
+There is no such a similar source for static quadrupole and octupole polarizabilities, unfortunately.

 For atoms, cut-offs $\langle r_0^3\rangle$, $\langle r_0^5\rangle$ and $\langle r_0^7\rangle$ can be taken from bound states calculations, assuming that $\langle r_0\rangle$ is the radius